A guide for employers, people managers and HR managers in Leeds.

 Many people find it helpful to use digital tools and apps to help manage their health and wellbeing.

-The NHS app store has a range of apps to help promote positive mental health which have been reviewed by healthcare professionals
+There are a range of apps to help promote positive mental health which have been reviewed by ORCHA which is the world’s leading health app evaluation and advisor organisation.

 Side by Side is a supportive online community run by national Mind which helps people share their experiences with people having similar experiences.